olekscode/Blog/posts/deprewriter/index.md

-# DepRewriting: Smart Deprecations that Automatically Fix Your Code
+# DepRewriter: Smart Deprecations that Automatically Fix Your Code

-In this post, I will use the simple terms and several examples to explain you the new technology that we have introcuced in our recent article.

-## How Deprecations Work?
+A couple of months ago, we have submitted a research article to the Journal of Object Technologies, in which we introduced an idea of smart deprecations that can automatically fix broken code.
+As you call the deprecated method, it signals a warning and then dynamically rewrites the outdated method call.
+This is done using the transformation rule provided by library developers as part of deprecation statement.
+The article is still under review and not yet accesssible to general public.
+But in this post, I will use simple terms and several examples to quickly explain you the general idea behing DepRewriter.

+## What are Deprecations?

+I will start by explaining method deprecations.
+If you are already familiar with them, feel free to jump to the next section.

 Imagine the following example.
-A group of developers released a small open source library `Collection v1.0.0`.
-This could be part of the code from `Collection.jar`:
+You are using a little open source Java library called `Collection v1.0.0`.
+It provides a class `Collection` which has a method `includesAllOf()`.
+The method checks if all evement of another collection are included in this collection.

 ```Java
 public class Collection<E> {